zyuTony/customer-segmentation-model-data-feature-ingestion-example/README.md

 ## Overview

 This project implements a comprehensive customer segmentation and profiling system for educational purposes, demonstrating how a real company might approach ML model data feature ingestion and customer analysis.
-The system is designed to process various types of customer data, extract meaningful features, and generate insightful profiles for business decision-making.

-## Project Structure

-The project is organized into several key components:

-1. Data Ingestion (`utils/data_ingestion.py`)
-2. Feature Extraction (`utils/feature_extraction.py`)
-3. Customer Profiling (`utils/customer_profiling.py`)
-4. Configuration and Utilities (`utils/config.py`)

 ## Components